Saturday, October 18, 2008

 "Isn't 15 sheep a lot to shear in one run?", I asked.

-We drove around Shamans corner where all the blackfellas hang out and there was a couple of them sitting on a bench, swigging on a half-gallon flagon of plonk.
+We drove around Chamans corner where all the blackfellas hang out.
+There was a couple of them sitting on a bench, swigging on a half-gallon flagon of plonk.

 "I don't know how those blokes do it!", said Don.
 "I've seen 'em sat there in the hot sun

 all day getting' full on plonk."

 "Where do they git the money from?", I asked,

 "They get a government check every week.
 Most of 'em spend the whole lot on cheap plonk."

 We pulled into the curb again and a young bloke about my age hopped in the front beside me.

 "G'day Freeman, how ya going mate?", he said.